wentasah/EmacsVterm.jl/README.md

 				       (side . right) (window-width .
 80)))
   ```

-- Images can be shown in an Emacs buffer.
-This functionality is not
+- Images can be shown in the `*julia-img*` Emacs buffer.
+This
-  enabled by default.
-To enable it, run:
+  functionality is not enabled by default.
+Enable it with:

   ```julia
   EmacsVterm.options.image = true
   ```

-- Quick disabling (resp. enabling) of sending data for display to
+- Quick disabling (resp. enabling) of sending all types of data for
-  Emacs can be done with:
+  display to Emacs can be done with:

   ```julia
   EmacsVterm.display_off()